 |💰 Best budget hotel:||Royal Oxford Hotel|

-- 📌 Jericho, where to stay in Oxford for nightlife
+The Best areas to stay in Oxford for tourists are:

-Of course, Oxford City Centre is the default top choice for anyone looking to stay in Oxford.
-Home to the oldest buildings in Oxford, the most well-known museums and Oxford University buildings, as well as tons of shopping streets and dining options, the city centre has it all.
+Home to the oldest buildings in Oxford, the most well-known museums and Oxford University buildings, as well as tons of shopping streets and dining options, the city center has it all.

 Best known for being home to Oxford’s oldest colleges, no trip to central Oxford would be complete without taking in the stunning historic architecture.
 If you really want to learn about the history of the area, you can take a guided walking tour or open-top bus ride around the main sites.